-Thank you for choosing Carpenter MIllwright College.
+Thank you for choosing Carpenter Millwright College.
 If you have any questions, concerns or need any clarifications of the Student Policies and Procedures Manual please speak with your instructor or administrative personnel.
+Please note the policy may be subject to change.